Carglglz/upydev/docs/source/intro.rst

 ------------------
 **uPydev** is an acronym of '**MicroPy**\ thon **dev**\ ice', and it is intended to be a command line tool to make easier the development, prototyping and testing process of devices based on boards running MicroPython.
+It is intended to be cross-platform and connection agnostic (Serial, WiFi and Bluetooth Low Energy).

 * Lincense: MIT
 * Documentation: https://upydev.readthedocs.io.